-is responsible for ensuring workplace investigation procedures are will conduct investigations and provide a written report with conclusions to
+is responsible for ensuring workplace investigation procedures are followed.

 Workers are expected to cooperate with investigators and provide any details of incidents they have experienced or witnessed.

 Workers are expected to avoid unnecessary conversation surrounding the incident beyond that pertinent to the investigation itself.